marcopennekamp/lore/spec/02-multi-functions.md

 # Multi-Functions

 **Multi-functions** are an exceedingly important feature of Lore.
-They allow specialising a function via any of the parameters, thereby allowing dynamic dispatch over more than one argument.
+They allow specializing a function via any of the parameters, thereby allowing dynamic dispatch over more than one argument.
 This feature is also called **multiple dispatch**.

 *Definition.* A **multi-function** is a set of all functions that share the same name.
 Such an individual function is also called an **instance** of its multi-function.